Bucks' Taurean Prince: Headed to bench

 1 min read

-Ousmane Dieng will replace Prince in the first unit for Thursday's game.
-As a reserve this season, Prince owns averages of 5.8 points and 1.4 three-pointers per game.
+AJ Green will replace Prince in the first unit for Wednesday's game.
+As a reserve this season, Prince owns averages of 5.8 points and 1.5 triples per contest.

 More News